Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings. I work with clients in SF, East Bay, & Marin.

 If we decide to work together:

-The short version — my service to you will include 3 in-depth prenatal meetings, phone and email support, 24/7 on-call availability from 37 weeks on, full in-person support during active labor, and one postpartum meeting.
+The short version — my service to you will include several in-depth prenatal meetings, phone and email support, 24/7 on-call availability from 37 weeks on, full in-person support during active labor, and a postpartum meeting.

 The services can be customized to fit your needs.
 Sliding-scale fee based on your household income.